 Before you make a formal application, you should submit an EOI to UNSW Law & Justice providing information about your academic, professional or other qualifications.
 Include a draft research proposal outlining your intended research, information about your previous research experience and publications, and any other relevant information.

-Complete the online EOI form.
+Complete the online EOI form, opens in a new window.

 2. Formal application